dlab-berkeley/Python-Fundamentals-Legacy/Day_1/00_Intro.md

 * google: name-of-program + text in error message
 * Remove user- and data-specific information first!
 * See if you can find examples that do and don’t produce the error

+### Stack Overflow Example

+Often when you google something, the most relevant and helpful result will be someone asking a similar question on Stack Overflow.
+Just to give you an example of what this looks like, [this](https://stackoverflow.com/questions/1228299/change-one-character-in-a-string) is the first result if you google "python change one character in a string".
+When we talk about strings and lists, you'll see why this might be a question you have!

+You'll see that someone asks a question, with an example of their question or problem, and then other users respond.
+If you look carefully, you'll see that some answers are more detailed than others, and that there is more than one way to go about doing something.